 - A developer subscribes to an API's pricing plan for the first time

 - A developer is billed recurringly every month for their API plan subscription

 - A developer incurs an overage on an API

 After this charge occurs, RapidAPI has a thirty day period in which to collect the payment.
-After the thirty day period occurs, RapidAPI will issue the payment (with the marketplace fee removed) via PayPal to the vendor.
+After the thirty day period occurs, RapidAPI will issue the payment (with the marketplace fee removed) via PayPal to the provider.
 In this example, if a developer subscribes to your API's PRO plan on January 1st, 2017 for $10.00, you will receive $8.00 sometime in early February.